Joab built David's throne and would not be ruled by it — the man the kingdom could not do without, and could not finally keep.

 He supports Adonijah's bid for the throne over Solomon, takes no further step when Solomon prevails, and is put to death at the horns of the altar on the old charge of Abner's and Amasa's blood.

-Lay the columns side by side and neither label holds.
+Set the two colors side by side and neither label holds.
 A pure villain does not halt the pursuit, resist the census, or refuse to fight back at the end; a wronged innocent does not kill two men by guile.
-The figure the ledger actually describes is something more specific.
+The figure the ledger actually describes is more specific than either.

-Begin with the move the two verdicts both miss.
-They treat Joab's usefulness and his danger as separate facts — as if he were loyal here and treacherous there, and the only question is which column is longer.
-But read the scenes closely and the same quality keeps producing both results.
+The two verdicts both make the same mistake: they treat Joab's usefulness and his danger as separate facts, as if he were loyal here and treacherous there, and the only question were which side runs longer.
+Read the scenes closely and the same quality keeps producing both results.
 Joab acts on his own judgment, decisively, without waiting for leave, and says hard things no courtier would risk.
 That single disposition is what makes him indispensable: a king who increasingly delegates and waits needs a man who will decide and act.
 And it is the very same disposition that makes him uncontrollable: a man who acts on his own judgment will, sooner or later, act against yours.

 So the usefulness and the danger are not two Joabs.
 They are one man, and the trait that supplies what the throne lacks is identical to the trait the throne cannot govern.
 It is why he is dealt with only at the very end, and by someone else: David spends a reign needing precisely the thing in Joab he cannot tolerate.
 The same chapters give the verdict David lives under, and it is a complaint, not a charge: